For SellersIndustry Guide

 Common Red Flags and Discount Factors

-1. Client Concentration: As mentioned, over-reliance on one or a few clients is a major risk.
+1. Client Concentration: Over-reliance on one or a few clients is a major risk.
 If a single client represents more than 20-25% of revenue, buyers will perceive significant risk, as the loss of that client could severely impact the agency's financial health.

 2. High Attrition (Client or Staff): High client churn or frequent staff turnover signals instability and potential operational issues.
 Buyers seek predictable revenue and a stable workforce, as high attrition indicates underlying problems that could persist post-acquisition.